 4. GPU Hardware Failure

 A failing graphics processor can send corrupted color data to the display.
 GPU failures often worsen under load (gaming, video editing) and may be accompanied by random crashes or artifacts in other applications.
+If the green line appears simultaneously on the built-in screen and an external monitor, the fault originates on the motherboard or GPU, not the display assembly.

 Key sign: Green lines appear on both the laptop screen AND an external monitor.